 Stuttering - Topic Overview

-for your child is also important, especially if stuttering lasts, gets worse,
+Speech therapy is important in some cases, especially if your child's stuttering lasts, gets worse,

-anxiety or low self-esteem, that can make stuttering
+manage anxiety, low self-esteem, and other problems that can make stuttering

 When stuttering is caused by brain damage, such as after a

 speech therapy, physical rehabilitation, medicines, and treatments for the